 The software takes a data processing and analysis process that can take experienced analysts from one to two weeks to do and compresses the timeline to 1 to 2 days.

-MBC requires more expertise to use properly than our other conjoint analysis tools.
-The user should have solid background in CBC and multivariate statistical modeling, especially in terms of building models (regression, MNL) and the theory behind coding independent variables.
+For using the MBC software once data has been collected, the user should have solid background in CBC and multivariate statistical modeling, especially in terms of building models (regression, MNL) and the theory behind coding independent variables.
 While the software manages most details involving the data processing, independent variable coding, model estimation and simulations, the user must understand and direct the process intelligently.

 Sawtooth Software's new Menu Based Choice (MBC) software has unlocked a field of conjoint that was only previously available to elite conjoint users.
 What would have taken the analyst days (probably weeks in some cases) to set up the analysis and simulations can now be accomplished in a matter of hours and the flexibility that the software offers regarding specifying different cross-effect models means that MBC can now become a mainstream conjoint technique.